selcukcosan/f5-bigip_as3_declaration/README.md

         state: present
         timeout: 300```

-If you want to remove the declaration from the F5: Change the task as below and run it again.
+If you want to remove the declaration from the F5, change the task as below and run it again.
 This time all configurations related with this AS3 will be deleted.

 ```
   tasks: